Route device events to your web application

 For example, if you make the request:

-The web endpoint will receive an event containing:
+The web endpoint will receive an event similar to this:

 Let's fix that now by configuring a response.
-Like messages from devices, responses back to the device are sent in raw binary.
-Therefore, responses need to be encoded as a hexadecimal string.
-The response we will send are 4 bytes with values: f3 3d 2b 1e
+Like payloads from devices, responses back to the device are sent as bytes encoded as a hexadecimal string.
+We will send the following 7-byte response: 67 6f 74 20 69 74 21

 Below is sample code in various languages to encode binary data as a hexadecimal string suitable for responding to devices.